-For example, if your system includes hosts running CentOS 6, to point to the HDP 2.0.6 repositories, your local repository Base URL would look something like this:
+d.
+You must update the <baseurl> value to point to your local repositories for each operating system that your cluster includes.
+So, for example, if your system includes hosts running CentOS 6, to point to the HDP 1.3.7 repositories, you would update stanzas to look something like this: